pulumi/examples/README.md

 Example		| Description |
 ----- 		| --------- |
-[AKS - Helm](azure-ts-aks-helm) | Create an AKS Cluster and deploy a Helm Chart into it.
+[AKS - Helm](azure-ts-aks-helm) | Create an Azure Kubernetes Service (AKS) Cluster and deploy a Helm Chart into it.
-[AKS - KEDA](azure-ts-aks-keda) | Create an AKS Cluster and deploy an Azure Function App with Kubernetes-based Event Driven Autoscaling (KEDA) into it.
+[AKS - KEDA](azure-ts-aks-keda) | Create an Azure Kubernetes Service (AKS) Cluster and deploy an Azure Function App with Kubernetes-based Event Driven Autoscaling (KEDA) into it.
-[AKS - Mean](azure-ts-aks-mean) | Stand up an AKS cluster and a MongoDB-flavored instance of CosmosDB.
+[AKS - Mean](azure-ts-aks-mean) | Stand up an Azure Kubernetes Service (AKS) Cluster and a MongoDB-flavored instance of CosmosDB.
-[AKS - Multicluster](azure-ts-aks-multicluster) | Create multiple AKS clusters in different regions and with different node counts.
+[AKS - Multicluster](azure-ts-aks-multicluster) | Create multiple Azure Kubernetes Service (AKS) Clusters in different regions and with different node counts.
 [API Management](azure-ts-api-management) | Deploy an instance of Azure API Management.
 [App Service - DevOps](azure-ts-appservice-devops) | Deploy a Todo App using App Service with SQL Database and integrated with DevOps.
 [App Service - Docker](azure-ts-appservice-docker) | Build a web application hosted in App Service from Docker images.